Baked Baja Fish Tacos

 - chopped cilantro

 While your marinated fish is baking, whip up the easy fish taco sauce recipe!
-You will need sour cream, plain Greek yogurt, hot sauce and taco seasoning.
-If you don’t have taco seasoning on hand, you can easily make your own at home with just a few spices!
+You’ll need sour cream, plain Greek yogurt, hot sauce and taco seasoning.

 Sometimes, I like to add a squeeze of lime juice to the fish taco sauce.
-Taste it first, and add it if you think it needs some extra acidity!
+Taste it first and add it if you think it needs some extra acidity!

-I hope that these Baja Fish Tacos find their way into your weeknight dinner rotation.
+I hope that these Baja Fish Tacos find their way into your weeknight dinner rotation!
 Happy new year, friends!

 Baked Baja Fish Tacos